Posted on February 17, 2012 at 10:01 am

 MW Page 30: “Hey, kid, how old are you?”
 The man interrogating me was an inmate.
 I could not see his face, but his voice was weary and warm.
 “Fifteen”

 This very important passage was discussed above.
 I think the reader would agree that “not yet 15″ can mean even farther from the age of 15 than “not quite fifteen.”
-It can mean 14 ½.
-However, it is a minor point that I will not emphasize.
-What we can clearly see is that Marion Wiesel has changed the author’s original words to fit them to her husband’s age in Spring 1944.
+What is clear is that Marion Wiesel has changed the author’s original words to fit them to her husband’s age in Spring 1944.

 4. April … or May?